microsoft/playwright/docs/src/best-practices-js.md

 If working with a database then make sure you control the data.
 Test against a staging environment and make sure it doesn't change.
 For visual regression tests make sure the operating system and browser versions are the same.

+## Best Practices

-## Use locators
+### Use locators

-Use Playwright's built in [locators](./locators.md) to find element(s) on the page.
+In order to write end to end tests we need to first find elements on the webpage.
+We can do this by using Playwright's built in [locators](./locators.md).
 Locators come with auto waiting and retry-ability.
 Auto waiting means that Playwright performs a range of actionability checks on the elements, such as ensuring the element is visible and enabled before it performs the click.
 To make tests resilient, we recommend prioritizing user-facing attributes and explicit contracts.

 ```js
 👍 page.getByRole('button', { name: 'submit' })